justkawal/excel/README.md

 - Renamed `getColWidth()` to `getColumnWidth()` in `Sheet`
 - Renamed `setColAutoFit()` to `setColumnAutoFit()` in `Sheet`
 - Renamed `setColWidth()` to `setColumnWidth()` in `Sheet`

+## If you find this tool useful, please drop a ⭐️

 ## Usage